AVXL Investors Have Opportunity to Lead Anavex Life Sciences Corp. Securities Fraud Lawsuit

-LOS ANGELES, April 15, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Anavex Life Sciences Corp. ("Anavex" or the "Company") (NASDAQ: AVXL).
+BENSALEM, Pa., April 18, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Anavex Life Sciences Corp. ("Anavex" or the "Company") (NASDAQ: AVXL).

 Class Period: February 1, 2022 – January 1, 2024